How to Make a Mosquito Net Bed Canopy: A Practical Way to Add Privacy, Drama, or Romance to Your Bedroom Decor

 - Now lay out the fabric.
 In our example, we need pieces that just under 7 feet long.
 So we will cut enough 7-foot-long pieces of our fabric that, joined side to side, they will completely go around our mattress.
 This will depend on the flexibility, stretch, and lightness of the material.
 You will have to add 1¼ inch to the overall measurement for each piece of fabric that you use, to allow for sewing the panels together.

 - Starting at one end, lay two pieces of fabric together along the sides, wrong sides together.
-Since this is a sheer fabric, we will make french seams, which will involve sewing each seam twice, but leave you with an elegant finish.
+If this is a sheer fabric, you will want to make french seams, which will involve sewing each seam twice, but leave you with an elegant finish.

 - Sew the edges of the fabric together on your sewing machine, ¼ inch away from the edge of the fabric.
 If you have chosen a fabric that ravels easily, use a zig-zag stitch at this step for added security.
 (It will not be visible at the end.)